AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_engine/plugin_apis.md

 Not everything your plug-in does will be glamorous and original.
 To be able to make the good stuff happen, you'll also have to do some less exciting plumbing work -- like vector and quaternion math, managing strings and arrays and memory allocations, etc.

-To help simplify this work, and to standardize the way these things are handled across plug-ins, the Stingray SDK comes with a *plug-in foundation*.
+To help simplify this work, and to standardize the way these things are handled across plug-ins, the {{ProductName}} SDK comes with a *plug-in foundation*.
 This foundation is a set of interfaces that you can  use in your plug-in to handle these kinds of common tasks.
 The foundation is totally optional; you are free to use as much or as little of it as you like.

 It's particularly helpful in conjunction with the `ScriptApi`, as most of its types can be cast back and forth with the types used by `ScriptApi` functions.
 For example, if you get a `CApiQuaternion` returned to you by the `ScriptApi`, you can cast it to a `stingray_plugin_foundation::Quaternion` and use foundation functions like `stingray_plugin_foundation::lerp()` or  `stingray_plugin_foundation::normalize()` to transform it.